What type of housing can I expect?

 The summer community is composed of visiting scientists from institutions around the world, and post-doctoral, graduate, undergraduate, and high school students.
 The residential scientific staff and the summer community are highly interactive.
 Prominent scientists come to the laboratory to give seminars and workshops.
 Students are provided opportunities to interact with guest speakers and are expected to attend seminars.
 In addition, Courses and Conferences are held on campus throughout the summer, offering informal interaction with a large range of scientific community members from around the globe.

 What will my work hours be?

 Most students work a typical 7-8 hour week-day with breaks for meals.

-Undergraduate work hours depend on experiments and seminars, and sometimes undergraduate students start early or work late, depending on what is going on in the lab.
+Student work hours depend on experiments and seminars, and sometimes students start early or work late, depending on what is going on in the lab.
 Students may not work in the laboratories unsupervised.
 Students are expected to attend seminars throughout their stay; most seminars are scheduled on weekday late afternoons.
 Sometimes a weekend conference will be held on the laboratory campus and usually students are invited to attend the sessions, but for the most part weekends are free for student-initiated activities.

 What activities are there outside the lab?

-Undergraduate and High School Fellowship Students attend a weekly Communications Class.
+Fellowship Students attend a weekly Communications Class.
 The class is focused on providing students with information, guidance and practice communicating their research orally and with posters.